 .jpg)

-As we walk down from the carpark, we can appreciate the karst cliffs formed during the Jurassic period, and the picturesque medieval village that takes advantage of the views over the river and surrounding fields.
+As we walk down from the carpark, we have views over the karst cliffs that were formed during the Jurassic period, and of the medieval village that takes strategic advantage of its position over the river and surrounding fields.

 Old House at the Top of the Village